igw68/Science2/learning-and-model-checking.md

 Chanson, S.T., Gao, Q. (eds.)
 Proc.
 FORTE ’99. pp. 225–240.
 Kluwer Academic (1999)]

+A paper on using learning to do parametric verification [learning-parametric-verification.pdf]
+"Learning to Prove Safety over Parameterised Concurrent Systems", Anthony W. Lin It has a list with references to many examles.

 [Chow-TSE87]

 To see how learning is used in MC I have looked at "Adaptive Model Checking "